33

 – prosfilaes

-Apr 4, 2022 at 21:55
+Commented Apr 4, 2022 at 21:55

 • 1

 @prosfilaes You're right.
 That would be very good actually (if you want to act humanly), but probably is asking for too much.
 More realistic would be some kind of cooperation like Russia conducting it's own investigation and potential punishment of personal there and make the findings of the investigation public.
 But for that they first have to acknowledge that something may have happened.
 So far, they are denying it completely.
-Apr 5, 2022 at 8:47
+Commented Apr 5, 2022 at 8:47

 • 1

 @Trilarion "The crucial question is if that is an isolated incident or not."
 There are lots of rumors, that much worse situation was in Borodianka.
 Maybe waiting for international investigation before publicly announcing.
 We'll know soon.
-Apr 5, 2022 at 10:18
+Commented Apr 5, 2022 at 10:18

 • 2